scala/docs.scala-lang/_overviews/scala3-book/types-structural.md

 ## Selectable class

 Besides `selectDynamic`, a `Selectable` class sometimes also defines a method `applyDynamic`.
 This can then be used to translate function calls of structural members.
-So, if `a` is an instance of `Selectable`, a structural call like `a.f(b, c)` will translate to:
+So, if `a` is an instance of `Selectable`, a structural call like `a.f(b, c)` translates to:

 ```scala
 a.applyDynamic("f")(b, c)